 It’s also a smart move to consider using your West Virginia LLC’s name for a domain name at this time.
 A domain name is the website address at which your customers can find your goods or services.
 It can be used as your official business email address, too.

 A simple domain name search will show you if the company name, or any close variation of it, is available to use.
-We have a tool to help you do a preliminary domain name search, and our domain name registration service can help you secure the online name that will best serve your company.
+We have a tool to help you do a preliminary business name search, and our domain name registration service can help you secure the online name that will best serve your company.

 The West Virginia Secretary of State may approve your desired LLC name, but they don’t check for trademarks.
-It could be a real pain if you set up your business, its signage, marketing materials, etc. only to be slapped with a trademark infringement lawsuit later.
+It could be a real pain if you set up your business, its signage, marketing materials, etc., only to be slapped with a trademark infringement lawsuit later.

 To make sure you’re entirely in the clear with your desired business name, visit the United States Patent and Trademark Office website and do a search to make sure your business name or logo isn’t already federally trademarked.